anywhichway/reasondb/README.md

 All properties equivalent to the get methods on Date objects are indexed, e.g. getMonth can be matched as `{month: <some month>}` and getUTCMonth as `{UTCMonth: <some month>}`.

-Invokving date modification functions such as `setTime` forces re-indexing of the modified Date.
+Invoking date modification functions such as `setTime` forces re-indexing of the modified Date.

 ## Advanced Use